 Where to Stay on the Eastport Peninsula

 If you want to camp, you can stay inside Terra Nova National Park.
-There are both backcountry and front-country campsites available, you can reserve online here.
+There are both backcountry and front-country campsites available; you can reserve them online here.

 Next time you need your beach fix in Newfoundland, no need to leave the province.
 Just head to the road to the beaches.

 A road trip to Newfoundland’s Eastport Peninsula promises an authentic and off-the-beaten-path adventure.